 Also of interest is that Oklahoma City has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Oklahoma City who are college-educated is somewhat higher than the average US community of 21.84%: 28.53% of adults in Oklahoma City have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Oklahoma City citizens is substantially higher than the typical US community, as 32.34% of adults in Oklahoma City have at least a bachelor's degree, and the average American community has 21.84%.

 Oklahoma City is an extremely ethnically-diverse city.
 The people who call Oklahoma City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oklahoma City residents report their race to be White, followed by Black or African-American.
 Oklahoma City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.00% of the city’s residents.
-Important ancestries of people in Oklahoma City include Irish, English, French , and Scottish.
+People of Hispanic or Latino origin account for 19.86% of the city’s residents.
+Important ancestries of people in Oklahoma City include German, Irish, English, European, and Italian.

 The most common language spoken in Oklahoma City is English.
 Other important languages spoken here include Spanish and Vietnamese.